Skip to main content

 QR Code Auth

 Allows users to scan a unique QR code with an authentication app to complete their login.
-This method is typically used for account linking or seamless access flows.
+This method is typically used for account linking or seamless access flows and works well with mobile applications.

 Role Management